secretstartups/handbook/sales/training/SKO/SKO-planning/index.html.md

 - CRO leader interlocks & communication
 - SKO Ambassador program

+See the [SKO 2023 parent epic](https://gitlab.com/groups/gitlab-com/sales-team/sales-kick-off/-/epics/10).
 Additional SKO responsibilities will be split into 3 sub-teams with category DRIs responsible for specific aspects of SKO as outlined below.
 The SKO core team will include the following sub-teams, all of which have supporting team members underneath them:
 1. **Event Support & Logistics DRI**
-    - See the [SKO 2022 Event Support & Logistics epic](https://gitlab.com/groups/gitlab-com/marketing/sales-kick-off/-/epics/3) for additional details
+    - See the [SKO 2023 Event Support & Logistics epic](https://gitlab.com/groups/gitlab-com/sales-team/sales-kick-off/-/epics/11) for additional details
 1. **Content DRI**
-    - See the [SKO 2022 Content epic](https://gitlab.com/groups/gitlab-com/marketing/sales-kick-off/-/epics/4) for additional details
+    - See the [SKO 2023 Content epic](https://gitlab.com/groups/gitlab-com/sales-team/sales-kick-off/-/epics/13) for additional details
 1. **Communications DRI**
-    - See the [SKO 2022 Communications epic](https://gitlab.com/groups/gitlab-com/marketing/sales-kick-off/-/epics/5) for additional details
+    - See the [SKO 2023 Communications epic](https://gitlab.com/groups/gitlab-com/sales-team/sales-kick-off/-/epics/12) for additional details

 The SKO core team also includes an executive sponsor (VP, Field Ops) with responsibilities that include:
 - Champion and socialize CRO Leaders' POV in SKO planning conversations